bootladder/blogposts/badposts/2019-09-06-stm32f769i-discovery-bottom-up.md

 ---
 layout: post
-title: STM32F769 Discovery: Trying it Bottom Up
+title: "STM32F769 Discovery: Trying it Bottom Up"
 ---
 After discovering 1.
 There's a whole set of Application/ and Example/ projects for the discovery kit, and 2.
 The Demonstration/ application does too many things so it's confusing...